Student Spotlight: Margaret Glenzinski

 Margaret Glenzinski knew she wanted to pursue something in the culinary field but was unsure of what that would be.

-After earning her certificate in 2014, Glenzinski would like to be involved in the community, volunteering her time to cook.
-She would also like to pass on her knowledge to others and teach cooking.
+Having earned her certificate, Glenzinski knew she wanted to become more involved in the community.
+She also would like to pass on her knowledge to others and teach cooking.

-“I really am surprised as well as impressed by College of DuPage and the quality of education I am receiving.
+“I really was surprised as well as impressed by College of DuPage and the quality of education I received.
 I was uncertain about returning to school as an adult.
-I have found each class relevant and have experienced teachers who are talented and professional.
-The opportunities to grow and challenge yourself are always being offered.
+I found each class relevant and had experienced teachers who were talented and professional.
+The opportunities to grow and challenge yourself were always offered.
 One would not have these opportunities available if not at COD.
 I am grateful for the experience and for the people I have met.”

 2019 College of DuPage